For Sale: 1996 Supra Turbo

 This car is a true twin-turbo 6-speed car (2JZ GTE, V160).
 It is in a relatively rare ‘Moonstone’ (6N0) color which was not available in North America.
 The paint is virtually flawless.

 Many Supras that come from Japan are in rough condition.
 Poor maintenance, questionable modifications, and half-destroyed interiors seem to be the norm.
-This car is not a typical Supra you will find coming in from Japan.
+This car is not a typical RHD Supra.
 It’s incredibly clean; most people are floored with its condition.
 With the car already in North America, this removes a significant amount of uncertainty and risk both from the perspective of shipping, and the ability to see the car in person.

 The interior is nearly flawless.
 The car was optioned with the Recaro ‘Confetti’ seats which present incredibly well and do not have any of the typical seatbelt wear.
 All the plastics are in fabulous shape and the S2 panels are free of scratches.
+Being an S2 car (debuting for RHD in 1996), the car has the 5-gauge instrument cluster with OEM boost gauge.
 The rear seats fold down properly and are free of rips and tears.
 The dash is not warped, either.
 It’s clear the car has been stored indoors its whole life.

-The only interior modifications are an aftermarket headunit with bluetooth audio and voice, sub, and AEM Wideband O2 gauge in place of the clock.
+The only interior modifications are an aftermarket headunit with bluetooth audio and voice, sub which is located where the factory sub would be, and an AEM Wideband O2 gauge in place of the clock.

 As of this year, the HVAC fan speed seems to have a bit of a mind of its own.
-I will look into this when I get a chance.
-The AC blows cold, and the heat blows hot.
+That being said, the AC blows cold and the heat blows hot.

 This car is stunning in person.
 It is incredibly clean and meticulously cared for.
 The paint is near-flawless, has been ceramic coated, and a clear bra has been added to various parts of the car to protect the paint.
-I wash it religiously with the two-bucket method.
+I wash it exclusively using the 'two-bucket' method.

-I had some paint work done after installing a TRD wing and having the front license plate holes, front emblem holes, and antenna filled.
-The front bumper and side skirts have a clear bra that was installed after the paint work was executed as a means of protection.
+I had some paint work done after installing a TRD wing, opting to have the front license plate holes, front emblem holes, and antenna filled.
+The front bumper, rocker panels, and brake pods had a clear bra installed after the paint work was executed as a means of protection.
 I had the metal gas tank cover powdercoated which provides a nice clean look from the back of the car and underneath.

-The car has the active aero/active front lip which is a front lip that deploys at 50+ MPH.
+The car has the active aero/active front lip which is a front lip that deploys at 50+ MPH and when parked if desired.
 This is a relatively rare option and it works as it should.
+The car is lowered on adjustable BC Coilovers which give a firm but compliant ride.
 It also has a set of 19” HRE C21 wheels built to Supra fitment.
 While the black may not photograph well, they’re jaw-dropping in person with their black metallic finish.
-The car is lowered on adjustable BC Coilovers.

 Michelin Pilot Sport